Interviewing

 3. Network and connect – inside and outside your company.

 Expand your network by engaging with cybersecurity professionals and connecting with peers and mentors.
 Networking not only keeps you updated with the latest trends but also exposes you to opportunities and insights that can accelerate your career progression.
+This is particularly valuable as startups are often seeking top-tier talent, and Recruiting from Scratch has placed engineers at 549+ active startup clients.

 But it's also important to network with others in other departments (even if you don't have to in order to do your job).
 For example, spend some time meeting with people in operations, marketing, or product management whenever you have the opportunity.
 You’ll learn more about their projects, their security needs, and how you can help.